Skip to the content.

 def wheel_speed_commands(u_d, w_d, d, r):

-"""Converts desired speeds to wheel speed commands"""
+"""Convert desired robot speeds to desired wheel speeds"""

 wr_d = float((2 * u_d + d * w_d) / (2 * r))